 Your loved one’s signature becomes a beautiful keepsake ornament.
 You’ll find inexpensive plastic ornament globes at any craft store.

-Use a copy of your loved one’s picture and signature (if you want a different design on each side) to create this beaded photo ornament.
+Use a copy of your loved one’s picture and signature (if you want a different design on each side) to create this homespun photo ornament.

 When in Doubt, Ask About Memorial Gifts